-Many children can’t go to school, and there is little for them to do in displacement camps.
-Extreme poverty and a history of exposure to conflict make children vulnerable to recruitment as soldiers.
-The U.N. children’s agency estimates that as many as 16,000 children have been recruited as child soldiers in the conflict.
+Nearly three-quarters of South Sudan’s children are not in school, the highest proportion in the world.
+Extreme poverty and a history of exposure to conflict also make children vulnerable to recruitment as soldiers.
+The U.N. children’s agency estimates that 15,000 to 17,000 children have been recruited as child soldiers in the conflict.

 There are also reports of sexual exploitation and abuse of children.

 On top of it all, the breakdown of the national healthcare system and low vaccination rates have given rise to measles outbreaks.
 Cholera and guinea worm disease are growing threats where families lack access to clean water.

 Children need safety, healthy activities, opportunities to learn, and psychosocial support so they can recover from overwhelming experiences.